aaronmams/jekyll-now/_posts/2020-05-14-Connecting python to AWS RDS DB in the cloud.md

 password = *******
 ```

-## Step 2: send these files to the AWS server
+## Step 2: Send these files to the AWS server

 I have created a directory in my AWS Ubuntu server called rdstest.
 This is where I will be storing the aforementioned files.